Auto-Mech/amech-dev/README.md

 ./download.sh
 ```

-4. Activate the `amech-deps` environment as described in Appendix B and run the install
+4. Activate the `amech-dev` environment as described in Appendix B and run the install
 script to install each of the main AutoMech modules into it in edit mode.
 ```
 # activate your Pixi or Mamba environment, then run: